 I was truly impressed by Karen’s wealth of knowledge and considerable professional experience/clinical experience in this highly specialised area.
 As a trainer with Ag Eisteacht, I am aware of “the power of relationship” and the effect it can have on our physical and mental health.

 This training reinforced this knowledge and made me even more enthusiastic and positive about the need to spread the importance of “connection”, both professionally and personally.

 Overview of the training

 The following is very much a summary and simplification of what was covered by Karen.

 Relational trauma is trauma that has occurred in and by relationships.
 It impacts what you expect from relationships and how you are in relationships.
 “Relational trauma requires relational repair” (Treisman 2016).
 Every interaction is an intervention (Treisman, 2018) and all of us have something that we can bring.
 Over the course of the two days it became very evident that “Relationships are the oxygen of human development.”
 (Peter Bensen)

-themselves, others and the world – including (there are various different
+In a positive and protective child-carer relationship; and through positive interactions.
+Baby learns and internalises many different positive beliefs about themselves, others and the world – including (there are various different types):

 • I am seen, heard and loved